Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 * The referendum has to end 360 ≤ x ≤ 600000 milestones after holding started
 * All additional information fields must not exceed 1000 bytes
 * Questions must be ordered in ascending order by their index
-* Answer options must be ordered in ascending order by their ID
+* Answers must be ordered in ascending order by their ID

 ## Voting Format